-22. The names of the candidates who obtain honours shall be arranged in three classes, the second class-lists for Part IIA. of which shall be divided into two divisions.
+22. The names of the candidates who obtain honours shall be arranged in three classes, the second of which shall be divided into two divisions.
 The names in the first and third classes and in each division of the second class shall be arranged in alphabetical order.
 For special excellence in Part IIA a mark of distinction may be awarded.
 A note shall be attached to the names of those candidates who qualify for each combination of subjects in Part IIA, announced by the Faculty Board under Regulation 16 as an engineering area.